JKirk865/LRUCache/README.md

 and if you are looking to use an LRUCache I would start with this one.

 The "LRUCache_nolock" performance is better for lots(50+) of threads.
 I plamn to investigate this further and see if I can idenentify any additional bottlenecks.
-I initially found that the Count() operation was very expensive and now use an Interlocked.Increment to keep track of the size.
+I initially found that the *Count* operation was very expensive and now use an *Interlocked.Increment* to keep track of the size.

-##Usage Examples
+## Usage Examples

+## Unit Tests
+For now the unit tests are just the ad hoc test ideas I had during development to target specific areas.
+For complete unit tests could probably be done int he future to ensure 10% code coverage.

+## Architecture

+## Future Features
+1. Add expiration date to each node, handy to ensure cache'd item is not too old
+2. Remove node, handy if the node neds to be removed because the underlying data item was changed
+3. Clear all nodes